-is a 'landscape or a view'12 and it is empty of people.
+The tension between insider and outsider views of the rural (and their ability to be mobilised by progressive and reactionary forces alike) which are implicitly or explicitly addressed across the texts and images we read is given its most nuanced treatment in Raymond Williams's novel Border Country (1960).
+In the two paragraphs we looked at together, Williams presents two ways of seeing the valley in which Matthew Price, the quasi-autobiographical protagonist, has grown up.
+One is static, the other involves movement and change.
+The former is the view of the 'visitor' and 'the guide book', it is a 'landscape or a view' and it is empty of people.
 The second perspective, which Matthew can see when he returns home, foregrounds work, community and change (over seasons, years, centuries, millennia).
 Significantly, work is the basis of the interactions between people and between people and land.
 In its listing of farm names, mostly Welsh some English, and their connection with family names, Williams recognises the emotional and linguistic ties of community (while also registering the decline of Welsh in this border territory).
 Matthew realises the static, nostalgic, images he had retained in his memory when away had robbed the valley of the human impact of work and idea of work as a process which has effected change on the landscape over thousands of years.

 Allowing some of that work to be undone is sure to feel painful to those who have laboured on it.
-Stepping back and allowing non-human systems to work independently or alongside lesser human interventions will require a radical reframing of some elements of farming, but perhaps not so much from the idea of the farmer as steward or custodian with a long family history of connection to the land.
-We may need to step back and to allow some parts of our country to be free of human work, or perhaps the practice of a different kind of work - the work of providing the conditions for new self-supporting ecologies.
+Stepping back and allowing non-human systems to work independently or alongside lesser human interventions will require a radical reframing of some elements of farming, but perhaps not so much the idea of the farmer as steward or custodian with a long family history of connection to the land.
+We may need to step back and to allow some parts of our country to be free of human work, or perhaps embed the practices of a different kind of work - the work of providing the conditions for new self-supporting ecologies.

 In Rewilding the authors acknowledge the sometimes irreconcilable vested interests which clash in the process of creating new 'wilded' habitats.
-They advocate strongly for pragmatism in the design of rewilding, arguing that 'any form of progressive change requires adjustments in attitudes, cultural frames and institutional practices' with success based on 'paying attention to ecological and cultural history and local political and economic realities and seeking coalitions to shape rewilding futures'.13 It is not clear that we can simply or easily reconcile the different perspectives briefly explored above: Jepson and Blythe say that 'it goes without saying that the practice of protecting and restoring nature involves trade-offs, winners and losers' (103).
-Yet the urgency of the climate crisis and the loss of biodiversity, the need to support and renew Cymraeg, and the need for social justice in any climate and biodiversity plan, requires us to work towards change.
+They advocate strongly for pragmatism in the design of rewilding, arguing that 'any form of progressive change requires adjustments in attitudes, cultural frames and institutional practices' with success based on 'paying attention to ecological and cultural history and local political and economic realities and seeking coalitions to shape rewilding futures'.
+19 It is not clear that we can simply or easily reconcile the different perspectives briefly explored above: Jepson and Blythe say that 'it goes without saying that the practice of protecting and restoring nature involves trade-offs, winners and losers'.
+20 Yet the urgency of the climate crisis and the loss of biodiversity, the need to support and renew Cymraeg, and the need for social justice in any climate and biodiversity plan, requires us to work towards change.